Gendry: A Storm of Swords

-While wandering around the Riverlands looking for the direction of Riverrun, Arya, Gendry and Hot Pie are captured by the Brotherhood without Banners, led by a resurrected Beric Dondarrion.
-At the Peach brothel in Stoney Sept, Gendry declines the seductive advance by Bella (his unknown half-sister), but later argues with Arya out of jealousy because she was talking to Beric's squire Edric Dayne, who claims to be Jon Snow's milk brother.
-Gendry is later impressed with Thoros of Myr's description of the ideals of the brotherhood, and decides to join them.
-He is knighted by Beric, thus becoming Ser Gendry, knight of the hollow hill.
+While wandering around the Riverlands looking for the direction of Riverrun, Arya, Gendry and Hot Pie are captured by the Brotherhood Without Banners, led by a resurrected Beric Dondarrion.
+At the Peach brothel in Stoney Sept, Gendry declines a seductive advance by Bella (who is, unbeknownst to him, his half-sister), but later argues with Arya out of jealousy because she was talking to Beric's squire, Edric Dayne, who claims to be Jon Snow's milk brother.
+Gendry is later impressed with Thoros of Myr's description of the ideals of the Brotherhood and decides to join them.
+He is knighted by Beric, thus becoming Ser Gendry, Knight of the Hollow Hill.

 A Feast for Crows

-While questing to find Sansa Stark, Brienne of Tarth encounters Gendry working as a smith at the Inn at the Crossroads along with a group of orphans, and is struck by his resemblance to the late Renly Baratheon.
+While questing to find Sansa Stark, Brienne of Tarth encounters Gendry working as a smith at the Inn at the Crossroads along with a group of orphans, and she is struck by his resemblance to the late Renly Baratheon.
 At the inn, Brienne encounters and duels with Rorge, killing him, only to be savaged by Biter; Gendry saves Brienne's life by driving a spear through Biter's neck.
-He then takes Brienne and her squire Podrick Payne to the Brotherhood's new leader, the resurrected Catelyn Stark, now known as Lady Stoneheart.
+He then takes Brienne and her squire, Podrick Payne, to the Brotherhood's new leader, the resurrected Catelyn Stark, now known as Lady Stoneheart.

 TV adaptation

 Joe Dempsie plays the role of Gendry in the television series Game of Thrones.

-Gendry is played by Joe Dempsie in the television adaption of the series of books.
-Explaining how he got cast for the role:
+Joe Dempsie plays Gendry in the television adaptation of the book series.
+Explaining how he was cast for the role:

 When I was cast as Gendry, I didn't have any of the physical attributes the part required.
 I was astounded that I got the role, to be honest.
-But David and Dan said, "We need to dye his hair black ... and it'd be great you hit the gym before we start filming."
+But David and Dan said, "We need to dye his hair black ... and it'd be great [if] you hit the gym before we start filming."
 So I was told to get in shape.

 Dempsie has received positive reviews for his performance as Gendry in the television series.
 He and the rest of the cast were nominated for Screen Actors Guild Awards for Outstanding Performance by an Ensemble in a Drama Series in 2014.